zetavg/chromium-website/site/chromium-os/licensing/index.md

 versions, so please go to settings/help (or type chrome://help) and click on "open source software" (or type chrome://credits and chrome://os-credits).

-If you would like an online version, a necessarily not up to date version of the OS credits can be found here:
+If you would like an online version, an older version of the OS credits can be found here:
 <https://chromium.googlesource.com/chromium/src/+/91e5715acfa6cac439f98438f1bedade3d863b9a/chrome/browser/resources/chromeos/about_os_credits.html>